-A Tribunal will decide whether to change the decision.
-More information is available from the government website.
+A tribunal will decide whether to change the decision.
+More information is available from GOV.uk

-Try to get an advisor to help you with your appeal.
-You can find advisors in your local area.
+Try to get an adviser to help you with your appeal.
+You can find advisers in your local area.

 How to get the support you need